bjlkeng/bjlkeng.github.io/source/posts/model-explanability-with-shapley-additive-explanations-shap.rst

         \phi_i(f,x) = \sum_{z'\subseteq x'}
             \frac{|z'|!(M-|z'|-1)!}{M!}[f_x(z')-f_x(z' \backslash i)]

-2. To evaluate the model with "missing" values (:math:`f_x(z')`), we assume independence and linearity, which allows us to simply use the expectation (i.e. mean value) of each "missing" dimension and plug it into the model.
+2. To evaluate the model with "missing" values (:math:`f_x(z')`), we typically will assume independence and (optionally) linearity, which allows us to simply use the expectation (i.e. mean value) of each "missing" dimension and plug it into the model.

 Now this leaves us with two additional questions: how do we interpret these feature importances?
 And how can we compute these values efficiently (without